District Information

 Details:

 Nature Day-off camps are a great way to make new friends and have fun while discovering nature.
 Expand your knowledge of science, learn about plants and animals, and hike two to five miles daily.
 Bring a lunch, drinking water, two snacks, and a backpack daily.
 Dress for the weather.
 Camps are held at the Tualatin Hills Nature Center.
-From mountaintops to caves below, rocks shape our world.
-We will explore the rock cycle, build our own volcanoes and eat our way through an edible geology lesson.
+From the flies that pollinate skunk cabbage to the ants helping wild ginger spread, nature is buzzing this time of year.
+Come join us as we explore the signs of spring in the Nature Park!

 Notes: